 How to get to Langosta

-The closest airport to Langosta is the Tamarindo local airport, only 3 kilometers away.
-Liberia International Airport is the closest airport and is about an hour and half drive to Langosta on well paved roads.
-The paved road does end at the back of Tamarindo, but the unpaved section is not bad.
+The closest airport to Langosta is the Tamarindo local airport, only 3 kilometers (1.86 miles) away.
+Liberia International Airport is the closest international airport and is about an hour and half drive to Langosta on well paved roads.
+The paved road does end at the back of Tamarindo, but they are currently paving the road until Langosta Beach Club.